merenlab/anvio/anvio/docs/programs/anvi-get-codon-frequencies.md

 #### Mask rarer codons and amino acids in output

-`--sequence-min-codons` and `--sequence-min-amino-acids` can be useful for screening statistically significant data.
+`--report-min-codons` and `--report-min-amino-acids` can be useful for screening statistically significant data.

-`--sequence-min-codons` replaces values for rarer codons within each gene or function row with NaN ([or 0](#replace-nan-with-zero-in-output) using `--infinity-to-zero`).
-For example, codons with <3 codons in a gene or function are discarded in the table with `--sequence-min-codons 3`.
+`--report-min-codons` replaces values for rarer codons within each gene or function row with NaN ([or 0](#replace-nan-with-zero-in-output) using `--infinity-to-zero`).
+For example, codons with <3 codons in a gene or function are discarded in the table with `--report-min-codons 3`.

-`--sequence-min-amino-acids` replaces values for rarer amino acids within each gene or function row with NaN ([or 0](#replace-nan-with-zero-in-output) with `--infinity-to-zero`).
-For example, amino acids with <5 codons in a gene or function are discarded in the table with `--sequence-min-amino-acids 5`.
+`--report-min-amino-acids` replaces values for rarer amino acids within each gene or function row with NaN ([or 0](#replace-nan-with-zero-in-output) with `--infinity-to-zero`).
+For example, amino acids with <5 codons in a gene or function are discarded in the table with `--report-min-amino-acids 5`.

 ### Replace NaN with 0 in output